Kyrgyzstan

-There are few enchanting places in the world which, once you have visited them, you will never forget.
+There are few enchantingplaces in the world which once you have visited them, you will never forget.
 One such place is Kyrgyzstan.

 Kyrgyzstan is located at the half distance from Paris to Tokyo, on the western border of China, south of Kazakhstan and east of Uzbekistan, north of Tajikistan and 5000 km southeast of Moscow.
-Kyrgyzstan was once part of the Soviet Union, until it’s collapse in 1991.

 Surface: 198500 sq. km or 76,642 sq. mi (5 times the size of Switzerland).
 Mountains make up 94 %, plains 6% of the surface.

-Mountains: Most famous are the Peak Khan-Tengri (7010 m or 22873 feet), Peak Pobeda (7439m or 24325 feet) and one of the longest glaciers of the world is “Inylchek” (62 km or 40 miles) in the Tien-Shan range.
-Peak Lenin (7134 m or 23328 feet) and Peak Communism (7505 m or 24541 feet) in the Pamir range in the south of the country.
+Mountains: The most famous Peaks are: Khan-Tengri (7010 m or 22873 feet), and Pobeda (7439m or 24325 feet) in the Tian-Shan range.
+“Engilchek” is one of the longest glaciers in the world (62 km or 40 miles).
+Peak Lenin (7134 m or 23328 feet) and Peak Communism (7505 m or 24541 feet) are in the Pamir range, in the south of the country.

 Population: The country’s population is 5 million.
 The capital Bishkek has around 1 million inhabitants.

-Other towns: Tokmok, Karakol, Cholpon Ata, Balykchy, Osh, Jalal Abad, Ozgon, Kazarman, Naryn, and many more.
+Other towns: Tokmok, Karakol, Cholpon-Ata, Balykchy, Osh, Jalal-Abad, Ozgon, Kazarman, Naryn and many more.

-Nationalities: Kyrgyz (60%), Russians (16%), Uzbeks (14%), Ukrainians (2%), Dungans, Kazakhs (1%), Tadjiks (1%), Tatars (1%), Germans, Uighurs, Koreans, Chinese.
+Nationalities: Kyrgyz (60%), Russians (16%), Uzbeks (14%), Ukrainians (2%), Dungans, Kazakhs (1%), Tajiks (1%), Tatars (1%), Germans, Uighurs, Koreans, Chinese.

 Bishkek